manavsengupta/manavsengupta.github.io/README.md

 <a href="https://www.github.com/textminingproject">Text Mining Project</a>

 ### August 2020
 ### Created QuantumRealm Blogs Website as a Django and Python project for providing Fun and fundamental Science Concepts to people, which would give their scientific enthusiasm and curiosity a spark.
-The Website;s Content is created by me and my classmates(as well as best friends):
+The Website's Content is created by me and my classmates(as well as best friends):
 <ul>
   <li>
   Souhardya Chakroborty